 Sunlight contains UV radiation that can penetrate your skin to reach the lower layers of your epidermis.
 It triggers melanocytes to produce melanin, which is a brown pigment that is responsible for tanning.

-If your goal is to get a dark tan quickly, it is better to be out in the sun in the hours when the rays are the strongest.
+If your goal is to get a dark tan quickly, it is better to be out in the sun in the hours when the rays are the strongest or the UV index is highest.
 While it may vary depending on your location, ideally, the sun is the strongest between 10 am and 4 pm.

 Since the intensity of sun rays is quite high during that time frame, it is imperative to wear sunscreen if you are stepping outside from 10 am to 2 pm, as per a study by the Journal of Clinical and Aesthetic Dermatology.
 At 12 pm, the sun is highest in the sky, which implies it is also the strongest as per the UV index.
 It is so because the sun rays have to travel the shortest distance to reach earth, making it the best time to tan today.